 Subjects who think of a thing are poised to make judgements about that thing.

 The psychological generalizations that are true of non-propositional attitudes deserve more philosophical attention than they have received.
 As a first pass generalization, I’m inclined to hold that subjects in non-propositional states such as fearing, loving, liking, and hating, tend to form desires about the things they fear, love, like, or hate.
-Just which desires will depend on which non-propositional state it is (say fearing vs. liking) and what other beliefs and desires the subject has.
+Just which desires will depend on which non-propositional state it is (say fearing versus liking) and what other beliefs and desires the subject has.
 In the case of thinking-of, one brings an object before the mind and thereby puts herself in a position to predicate something of it.
 You might think of the number seven, consider what it takes to be an odd number, and on that basis judge that the number seven is indeed odd.
 Again, these are issues that deserve more attention and mark an area of, I hope, fruitful future research on the non-propositional attitudes.
 Of special importance to us presently, however, is the need once again for a kind of ‘matching’.
 In the case of Tim and Tom, noting that Tim fears Sally wouldn’t help us explain why he wants to avoid Bill.
 Thinking of the number seven puts me in a position to make judgements about it in a way that it does not put me in a position to make judgements about the number three.
 The relations non-propositional attitudes bear to other attitudes depends (at least in part) on their representational or intentional properties, that is, on which thing is represented.

 So, twice over it appears we need objects of the non-propositional attitudes that tell us which thing is represented.
 Furthermore, we need objects that we can quantify over even when the world fails to provide us with ‘ordinary’ entities.
 So what are the objects of the non-propositional attitudes?
 Natural candidates are entities that correlate with objects in much the same way that propositions correlate with things being a way.
 There are two immediately attractive ways to proceed: in terms of properties and in terms of concepts.
 I’ll focus on properties, though I think most of what I want to say could be put in terms of concepts if one preferred.